III. Notes to the Consolidated Balance Sheet

-In the financial year 2010 and in the previous year, MTU and its affiliates met all loan repayment and other obligations arising from financing arrangements.
+In the financial years 2011 and 2010, MTU met all loan repayment and other obligations arising from financing arrangements.

 Finance lease liabilities represent obligations under finance lease arrangements that are capitalized and amortized using the effective interest method; see Note 20.

 Derivative financial liabilities amounting to € 41.4 million (2010: € 24.9 million) relate principally to changes in the fair value of forward foreign exchange contracts and currency option transactions.